Temporary Impairment Considerations

 Submitting Materials to ODR

 Materials may be submitted via fax, U.S. mail, or hand delivery.
-In accordance with ASU security policies, standards and guidelines, ODR is unable to receive such documents via email.
+In accordance with App State security policies, standards and guidelines, ODR is unable to receive such documents via email.

 Disability Disclosure Form & Documentation for Temporary Impairments